 Assistant Professor in the School of Communication, The Ohio State University

-Richard is an assistant professor in the School of Communication at The Ohio State University.
-His research lies at the intersection of media psychology and cognitive neuroscience with a particular focus on how media content influence human cognition and behavior.
-Philosophically, this work understands the mind (and the communication phenomena it enables) as a physical property of the brain.
-From this multi-level view, neuroscientific research complements existing measures by providing an additional level of explanation for communication behavior (e.g., sociocultural, individual, biological, chemical, physical).
-It is from this perspective that Richard’s research investigates three core topics: attitude and behavior change, media enjoyment, and the influence of moral narratives.
+Richard's research lies at the intersection of media psychology and cognitive neuroscience with a particular focus on understanding how media content influence human cognition and behavior.
+This emerging research area is known as Media Neuroscience.
+As a media neuroscientist, Richard adopts a multi-level perspective that understands the mind (and the communication phenomena it enables) as a physical property of the brain.
+Accordingly, Richard's use of neuroscientific research techniques complements existing measures by providing an additional level of explanation for communication processing and behavior (e.g., sociocultural, individual, biological, chemical, physical).
+It is from this perspective that Richard's research investigates three core topics: motivation and media engagement, attitude and behavior change, and the influence of moral narratives.

 Assistant Professor of Communication, University of Kentucky